szoftveres/avros/README.md

 # avros

-Microkernel multitasking UNIX-like embedded OS for Atmel AVR CPUs
+UNIX-like embedded microkernel OS for Atmel AVR CPUs

 Runs on ATmega1284p with 16k RAM

 Features:
-- Minimal kernel, the OS entity is defined by servers that communicate with each other using message passing
+- Minimal microkernel with message passing facilities, the OS entity is defined by the servers that communicate with each other via the kernel
-- Multiple OS entities can exist on the same CPU without interferring with each other
+- Multiple OS entities can coexist on the same CPU without interferring with each other
-- Preemptive and/or cooperative multitasking
+- Cooperative and/or timer interrupt based preemptive multitasking
-- Virtual file system with inodes and UNIX-pipes - unified driver interface (filenames and folders are not implemented yet - you have to refer to each file with their respective device/inode duets, e.g. syntax: '2/1')
+- Virtual file system with UNIX-pipes - (filenames and folders are not implemented yet - you have to refer to each file with their respective device/inode number duets, e.g. syntax: '2/1')
 - Device drivers are running as separate tasks (threads), including pipe device
 - Unified device driver interface
 - shell access via USARTs, multiple sessions can be spawned upon init.